Percy Sugden

-Creation
+Creation and development

-The character was introduced to Coronation Street as a potential caretaker of the Community Centre.
-Percy's niece, Elaine Prior, stayed with him until she married Bill Webster (Peter Armitage).
-Percy was also a school crossing patrol 'lollipop' man, and Phyllis Pearce (Jill Summers) came to respect him greatly after he was injured trying to protect her.
-In 1997 Bill Waddington decided to leave the show after 14 years.
-His last appearance was in October 1997.
+The character was introduced to Coronation Street as a potential caretaker of the Community centre.
+Percy's niece, Elaine Prior (Judy Gridley), stayed with him until she married Bill Webster (Peter Armitage).
+Percy was also a school crossing guard, and for much of his time on the Street was portrayed as a nosey, cantankerous and often "busybody" type who liked to involve himself in the lives of others.
+Percy would frequently offer his opinions and insights whether they were appreciated or not.

+Writers created a partnership between Percy and Phyllis Pearce (Jill Summers).
+Phyllis is portrayed as having unrequited love for Percy, who makes his feelings known.
+Despite this, Phyllis never gives up the pursuit of romance with Percy.
+Writers played them in comedic scenes, such as a trip to Southport where Phyllis hides Percy's socks and shoes while he is paddling in the sea.
+This causes them to miss the coach home, so Phyllis can spend more time with him alone.
+Phyllis' adoration of Percy intensified when works as a lollipop man and saves Phyllis from being run over.
+In a 1996 plot, Phyllis' rival Maud Grimes (Elizabeth Bradley) reads her teacup and revealed the man of Phyllis' dreams was waiting for her.
+She responds by asking Percy to marry her, but he thinks Phyllis was pranking him and leaves abruptly.The two characters later move into the same retirement complex at Mayfield Court.

 Storylines

-Percy Sugden arrived on the Street in August 1983 as the new caretaker at the Community Centre.
+Percy arrived on the Street in August 1983 as the new caretaker at the Community centre.
 Old soldier Percy had been a cook in the Army serving with the Eighth Army in North Africa whose proudest boast was: "When you've made gravy under shell fire, you can do anything!".
 He had little family, but was close to his niece, Elaine Prior (Judy Gridley), who married Bill Webster (Peter Armitage) in 1985.

 In 1983, Percy suggested to Mavis Riley (Thelma Barlow) that his pet budgie, Randy, should mate with her pet budgie, Harriet.
 Mavis was not happy with the idea.

 In 1987, Percy formed the Percy Sugden Formation Dancers, containing local notables such as Hilda Ogden (Jean Alexander) and Phyllis Pearce (Jill Summers).
 He encouraged them to an enter a local dance contest - however, fed up with his bossiness, the dancers finally ousted Percy and elected a new chairman.
 Percy reacted by cancelling the group's entry in the dance contest, and informing them that new entries were no longer being accepted.
 Percy decided to be a good neighbour, making regular visits to Alf Roberts (Bryan Mosley), who was recovering from a heart attack; Alf was horrified when insensitive Percy told him stories of other heart attack victims who had not been so lucky to survive.